surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

+= 2.10.0 - November 14th, 2023 =
+* Improvement: Keyboard and screen reader accessibility of customer-facing UI.
+* Improvement: Make Stripe Payment Element the new default for the Stripe processor.

 = 2.9.0 - November 10th, 2023 =
 * New: Delay self-service cancellations - prevents customers from cancelling their subscription on the customer dashboard until a set number of days before renewal.
 * New: Enable or disalbe fulfillment notifications on admin order screen.